Andrew-EKrause/Assembly-Programs/README.md

 # Running / Viewing the Project
 ## Mars (IDE)
-1. Click on the green `Code` button in the righthand corner of the project page.
+1. Click on the green `Code` button in the righthand corner of the project page (See `Screenshot 1.0` below for more details).
 2. Click the `Download Zip` option in the dropdown menu that appears after you click the green Code button.
 3. Go to your `Downloads` on your computer and drag/move the zipped folder onto your Desktop or any location that is easy for you to access.
 4. Double click on the zipped folder to open its contents.
 A folder called "Assembly-Programs-master" should appear in the same location as the zipped file after you double click the zipped file to open it.